 The images in the galleries below were taken in Granada, which is part of Andalucía in Southern Spain.
-Granada was under the rule of the Moors from the 8th to the 15th century and its Arabic past is well evident.
+It was under the rule of the Moors from the 8th to the 15th century and its Arabic past is well evident.

 Images of The Alhambra and Granada, Spain

-You can’t go to Granada in Spain without visiting the opulent Alhambra.
+You can’t go to Granada without visiting the opulent Alhambra.
 It began as a small fortress in 889 AD and was converted into a palace for the Moorish emir Mohammed ben Al-Ahmar of the Emirate of Granada in the mid 13th century.
 It’s intricate design and stunning beauty remains to this day.
 The complex has been called the “pearl in an emerald” by poets of the era.
 It overlooks the city and caves of Sacromonte where you can enjoy traditional food and zambra, a variation of flamenco performed by the Roma who have resided there for centuries.
 I regret we didn’t have enough time to sit in a cave and soak it all in.

 There are 93 Spanish Paradores (historic hotels) in Spain and the Parador de Granada is the most popular for tourists.
 It’s located within the Alhambra compound.
 Constructed between 1332 – 1354, it was originally a Mosque and later a convent.
 Kings, queens, and many other dignitaries have been received there.
-Find out more here.

-To view my Granada, Spain Travel Photo Gallery FULL SIZE, click on any of the individual images below.
+To view my Granada, Spain Travel Photo Gallery FULL SIZE, click on any of the individual images below. – Things to do there.

 Please share them on Pinterest if you are inclined.